-The term minority tends to refer to non-White racial or ethnic groups and may be viewed as a pejorative (American Psychological Association, n.d.-b).
-The term can be isolating for students, and its framing which centers Whiteness can have a marginalizing effect.
-The term minority group is sometimes used if referring to a subgroup with characteristics different from those of the majority population.
-When used in the context of higher education, the terms minority or minority group can reflect an outdated assumption about who "traditional" college students are and can have harmful implications for how the field frames comparisons across student groups.
-People/students of color or racially minoritized students are currently more culturally significant and relevant descriptive terms.
-However, the term people/students of color raises criticism for centering Whiteness as the standard or default, in that it refers to people in relation to whether they are White or not.
-Considering that the White population is a minority worldwide, students of the global majority or global majority students are less deficit ways to frame student subpopulations and have gained some traction (Columbia University School of Social Work, n.d.; People of the Global Majority in the Outdoors, Nature, & Environment, n.d.).
+The term minority tends to refer to non-White racial or ethnic groups and may be viewed as pejorative (APA, n.d.-b).
+The term can be isolating for students, and its framing, which centers Whiteness, can have a marginalizing effect.
+The term underrepresented minority (URM) is sometimes used if referring to a subgroup with characteristics different from those of the majority population.
+Bensimon (2016) called for an intentional unlearning of URM in higher education, for three reasons: (1) URM is degrading and dehumanizing to the communities it describes; (2) it circumvents the examination of critical race questions and ways in which race is embedded into everyday practices and experienced by fully formed racial and ethnic groups; and (3) it is a form of malpractice that hides significant inequalities across groups.
+Use of URM can have harmful implications for how the field makes meaning from data comparisons across student groups.

+People/students of color or racially minoritized students are currently more culturally significant and relevant descriptive terms; however, people/students of color raises criticism for centering Whiteness as the standard or default, in that it refers to people in relation to whether they are White.
+Considering that the White population is a minority worldwide, the terms students of the global majority or global majority students are less deficit ways to frame student subpopulations and have gained some traction (Columbia University School of Social Work, n.d.; People of the Global Majority in the Outdoors, Nature, & Environment, n.d.).